dotnet/AspNetCore.Docs/aspnetcore/blazor/test.md

 * **E2E testing**: A test runner runs a Blazor app containing the CUT and automates a browser instance.
 The testing tool inspects and interacts with the CUT through the browser.
 [Selenium](https://github.com/SeleniumHQ/selenium) is an example of an E2E testing framework that can be used with Blazor apps.

 In unit testing, only the Blazor component (Razor/C#) is involved.
 External dependencies, such as services and JS interop, must be mocked.
-In E2E testing, the Blazor component and all of it's auxiliary infrastructure are part of the test, including CSS, JS, and the DOM and browser APIs.
+In E2E testing, the Blazor component and all of its auxiliary infrastructure are part of the test, including CSS, JS, and the DOM and browser APIs.

 *Test scope* describes how extensive the tests are.
 Test scope typically has an influence on the speed of the tests.
 Unit tests run on a subset of the app's subsystems and usually execute in milliseconds.
 E2E tests, which test a broad group of the app's subsystems, can take several seconds to complete.